mailchimp/content-style-guide/00-index.html.md

 ## If You Work at strongDM

-This is the style guide for the strongDM documentation.
-It helps us write clear and consistent content.
+This style guide is for strongDM documentation.
+It helps us to write clear and consistent content.
 Please use it as a reference when you are writing docs content for strongDM.

 This guide goes beyond basic grammar and style points.
 It is not traditional in format or content.
 We break a number of grammar rules for clarity, practicality, or preference.